chris-han/DB-GPT/README.md

 If you have difficulty with this step, you can also directly use the model from [this link](https://huggingface.co/Tribbiani/vicuna-7b) as a replacement.

+Create a dir 'models' at the root, and copy model 'vicuna-7b-1.1' to it.
+Modify pilot/configs/model_config.py if necessary: "vicuna-7b": os.path.join(MODEL_PATH, "vicuna-7b-1.1"),
+Update '.env' to use 'vicuna-7b'
 1. Run server
 ```bash
 $ python pilot/server/llmserver.py